-Introduction

-The adverse effects of invasive aquatic and riparian weeds on water quality; hydrology, native plant communities, and wildlife habitat and their consequences for mosquito control efforts, public health and nuisance problems, while implied, could be better articulated.
+Introduction The adverse effects of invasive aquatic and riparian weeds on water quality; hydrology, native plant communities, and wildlife habitat and their consequences for mosquito control efforts, public health and nuisance problems, while implied, could be better articulated.

-As a life-long general naturalist, MVMDSBC trustee, and member of the SCVCET, I have become increasingly aware of these relationships.
 This poster will present some of these relationships and highlight collaborative activities between vector and weed control agencies.

-Findings

-Integrated Pest Management in Relation to Mosquito Control:
+Findings Integrated Pest Management in Relation to Mosquito Control:

-Successful control of larvae and pupae is the primary emphasis, greatly reducing the need for aerial spraying.
-Predators - native species in natural habitats and introduced predators, (especially Mosquito Fish, Gambusia affinis) in artificial ones - are important.
-Biorational larvicides, such as Bacillus thuringiensis ssp. israelensis (Bti), Bacillus sphaericus (Bsp), and maturation inhibitors such as IGR/JHA - Methoprene distributed as granules or briquettes, serve to reduce larval populations, supplementing the effectiveness of predators.
+Successful control of larvae and pupae is the primary emphasis, reducing the need for aerial spraying.
+Predators - native species in natural habitats and introduced predators, (Mosquito Fish, Gambusia affinis) in artificial ones - are important.
+Biorational larvicides, such as toxins from Bacillus thuringiensis ssp. israelensis (Bti), Bacillus sphaericus (Bsp), and maturation inhibitors such as IGR/JHA - Methoprene distributed as granules or briquettes, serve to reduce larval populations, supplementing the effectiveness of predators.
 Waterways degraded by invasive weeds tend to promote mosquito breeding and interfere with predator activity.
-Control of invasive aquatic plants improves water quality, discourages mosquito breeding, and enhances predator effectiveness.
+Control of invasive aquatic plants improves water quality, discourages mosquito breeding, encourages return of natives, and enhances predator effectiveness.
+Invasive Aquatic Weeds: